kata198/cmp_version/README.md

 A script and python module to compare version numbers.
 Use this to compare the version strings of packages, modules, really anything.

+Since version 3.0, cmp\_version supports all kinds of complex version numbers, including those with releases ( like $version-5 ) or Epochs (like 5:$version)

 Commandline Tool
 ----------------